gabrielbller/gabrielbller/README.md

 ### Hi there, I'm Gabriel Bodenmüller. 👋

-## I'm a Software Developer trying to learn a lot!!
+## I'm a Computer Engineer trying to learn a lot!!

 - 🤔 I’m passionate about becoming an outstanding developer, always striving for excellence.
 - 💼 Currently, I'm working at <a href="http://drive.app.br/"> DRIVE TECH LAB </a> as a Full-Stack Developer, building innovative and robust software solutions.